Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

-Besides, we also analyse how DPI and DVAE affect the memorization of noisy samples.
-Figure \ref{fig:Analysis_on_memorizing_noisy_samples} shows the learning curve of normal training and the proposed DPI and DVAE on Modcloth and Adressa when using GMF as the target recommender.
-Results on Electronics are provided in the supplement.
+Besides, we also analyse how DeCA and DeCA(p) affect the memorization of noisy samples.
+Figure \ref{fig:Analysis_on_memorizing_noisy_samples} shows the learning curve of normal training and the proposed DeCA and DeCA(p) on Modcloth, Adressa and Electronics when using GMF as the target recommender.
 We can see that in normal training, performance on the clean test set decreases in the late training stage.
-The reason is as the training goes on, the model tends to memorize all samples in the dataset, both noisy ones and clean ones.
-However, we can see that both DPI and DVAE remain more stable and better performance along the whole training stage.
-The results demonstrate that the proposed DPI and DVAE successfully prevent the model from being affected by noisy samples.
+The reason is as the training goes on, the model tends to memorize all samples in the dataset, both noisy and clean ones.
+However, we can see that both DeCA and DeCA(p) remain more stable and better performance along the whole training stage.
+The results demonstrate that the proposed DeCA and DeCA(p) successfully prevent the model from being affected by noisy samples.